unsw-edu-au/QBot/Documentation/solution-overview.md

 The QnA Maker knowledge base drives all answering and learning aspects of the QBot.

 ## SQL Server Database
-Stores the list of users, roles, tutorial groups, user-tutorial mappings, assessments, questions, attachments and QR code references, and the configuration settings.
+Stores the list of users, roles, tutorial groups, user-tutorial mappings, assessments, questions, attachments, references and configuration settings.